Nikolaossamaras/Desktop-companion/README.md

 ## Code
 [here](https://github.com/Nikolaossamaras/Desktop-companion/blob/main/desktopcompcode.ino) is the link for the code (as i said earlier the code does not fully 100% work)

+## Assembly

+I have made a plan of assembly not 100% sure if it will work (it should though) .
+You can follow it if you like (here)[https://github.com/Nikolaossamaras/Desktop-companion/blob/main/PLAN%20for%20desktop%20companion.(assembl.txt] it is

 # Credits

 - [Fusion 360](https://fusion-360.en.uptodown.com/windows) – 3D Case Designing